Vyral/nate-martinez-recruiting/_posts/2019-02-11-nates-monday-morning-message---happy-valentines-day.md

 “We are most alive when we're in love.” - John Updike

 **P.S.
 You are invited to a special 3-hour Business Planning Workshop that I am hosting tomorrow, February 12th from 3:30pm to 6:30pm.
 Tacos and margaritas included!
-Click here to secure your seat.&nbsp;**
+Click here to secure your seat. **

 Nate Martinez, RE/MAX Professionals<br>consult@rmxprofessionals.com<br>623-362-3000